KM047/TWSIP-Guessing_Game-Task-1/README.md

 - Randomly generated numbers to keep the game exciting.
 - User-friendly interface for an enjoyable gaming experience.
-- Customizable difficulty levels to match your skills.
 - Keep track of your high scores and challenge yourself to beat them.
 - A great project to learn and practice programming concepts like loops and conditionals.